YU000jp/logseq-plugin-confirmation-done-task/readme.md

 > Mark the task as `DONE`

 - Logseq has a problem where it does not record the `DONE` date.
 To address this issue, a solution is to add a `completed` property to the block after the task is completed.
+And embeds a `string` property that allows discovery in queries.

    ![DONEpropety](https://github.com/YU000jp/logseq-plugin-confirmation-done-task/assets/111847207/2e7a224f-6efe-4f30-91d9-0e020c2274ce)